web2py/py4web/docs/chapter-01.rst

    internationalization.
-In practice, this exposes an object T very similar to web2py’s T but it provides better caching and more flexible pluralization capabilities.
--  PY4WEB comes with a Dashboard APP that replaces web2py’s admin.
-This is a web IDE for uploading/managing/editing apps.
+In practice, this exposes an object T very similar to web2py’s T but it provides better caching and more flexible pluralization capabilities. is a web IDE for uploading/managing/editing apps.
 -  PY4WEB’s Dashboard includes a web based database interface.
 This replaces the appadmin functionality of web2py.
--  PY4WEB comes with a Form object that is similar to web2py’s SQLFORM but it is much simpler and faster.
-The syntax is the same.
-This has been provided in order to help users port existing apps; but PY4WEB encourages using API based forms over postbacks.
+-  PY4WEB comes with a Form object and a Grid objects that are similar to web2py’s SQLFORM and SQLFORM.grid.
 -  PY4WEB comes with an Auth object that replaces the web2py one.
 It is more modular and easier to extend.
 Out of the box, it provides the basic functionality of register, login, logout, change password,